 By signing up for two Southwest Rapid Rewards cards, I will net at least 104,000 rapid rewards points once I meet the required spend of $2,000 per card.
 I’ll just need to spend enough to earn 110,000 points to get the companion pass that will allow my companion to fly free on Southwest flights.

 Anyways, once I decided to earn the companion pass, I became very interested in which cities we could fly to and from.
 And so did Greg, especially after realizing that there were a bunch of cool cities with Southwest hubs, such as San Francisco, Atlanta, Seattle, etc. He also saw that we could fly to Orlando and started coming up with a plan to take the kids to Disney World.
 And I cringed.
 After all, the last time I went to Disney World I was eight months pregnant and miserable.
 I literally peed all over myself in the Magic Kingdom and puked on the trolly going home.
 True story.
 But that wasn’t the only reason I hated Disney.
 I mean, they just sell so much junk and the whole thing feels so contrived.
 But for free?
-I could live with that.
+I could live with going to Disney World for free.
 And truth be told, I would love to see the look on my daughter’s faces when they saw that giant castle, Mickey and Minnie.

 Making My Daughter’s Disney Dreams Come True